zerouwar/Octopus/README.md

 ![](https://raw.githubusercontent.com/zerouwar/Octopus/master/pictures/applicant_example.png)

 ### Converting Data
-Sometimes you want to convert exporting data.For example,in previous example,we don't want to export entire `Address`,just make this like a string.
+Sometimes you want to convert data during export.
+For example,in previous example,we want export address as one column.

-All we need is implementing `Formatter`
+We need to define a `Formatter`

 ```java
 public class AddressFormatter implements Formatter<Address> {